 Experts from FinCCHTA and the University of Oulu assess the product from different perspectives.
 The assessment of key areas uses a “traffic light model” where the different areas are scored.
-FinCCHTA defines the final recommendation level based on the total score and agrees with the company on publishing the assessment on the FinCCHTA website.
+FinCCHTA makes the conclusion based on the total score and agrees with the company on publishing the assessment on the FinCCHTA website.

-The recommendation is valid for three years.
+The conclusion is valid for three years.
 A company may request a reassessment of an individual component if it has made significant improvements to the product.

 For medical devices, it is noted that the product shall meet the requirements of the MDR (Medical Device Regulation).
 Medical devices under the MD Directive (Medical Device Directive) are approved within the transitional periods allowed by the MD Regulation.

 The assessment of key areas uses a “traffic light model” that scores the different areas.
-FinCCHTA determines the recommendation based on the total score in the final opinion.
+FinCCHTA determines the conclusion based on the total score in the final opinion.

 Note!
 If any domain scores -4 points , the conclusion will always be ”Consider seriously before implementing the product” (red), regardless of the total score.